Keep connected

 J. Zechner Associates Preferred Share Pooled Fund

-In July, the fund returned 2.70%, well ahead the S&P/TSX Preferred Share index result.
-The fund’s outperformance was largely a function of the fund holding relatively more perpetual type preferred shares which had the highest returns for the month.
+In August, the fund returned 3.23%, well ahead the S&P/TSX Preferred Share index.
+The fund’s outperformance was largely a function of security selection, particularly in two areas.
+Firstly, the fund held relatively more perpetual type preferred shares which had the highest returns for the month.
+Secondly, investor interest in locking in the current attractive dividend yields produced returns greater than 5% on several rate reset positions with their next reset dates in 2028 and 2029.

 Outlook and Strategy

-Despite Canadian economic uncertainty, we continue to remain confident in the creditworthiness of the issuers in the portfolio, as these companies have successfully weathered previous economic downturns without impacting their ability to pay the dividends on their preferred shares.
+Despite a slowing Canadian economy, we continue to remain confident in the creditworthiness of the issuers in the portfolio, as these companies have successfully weathered previous economic downturns without impacting their ability to pay the dividends on their preferred shares.

 Our investment management team is made up of engaged thought leaders.
 Get their latest commentary and stay informed of their frequent media interviews, all delivered to your inbox.